Krish-2505/quizApplicationSpringBoot/README.md

 - Teacher
 - admin

-So after the registration user will be prompted login page , based on the login details and their role will be detected and will be passed to corresponding authorised endpoint
+So after the registration user will be prompted login page , based on the login details, their role will be detected and will be passed to corresponding authorised endpoint.
 ### Student dashboard
 <img width="937" alt="image" src="https://github.com/Krish-2505/quizApplicationSpringBoot/assets/120018777/c6d9ecb7-314b-4682-8bbd-75543460c950">